centip3de/4est/examples/codegolfs/hackIntoLottery/README.md

 Explaination
 -------------
-Below is the best solution I could come up with, which is 16 bytes total, along with an explaination of the code.
+Below is the best solution I could come up with, which is 13 bytes total, along with an explaination of the code.

 Here's the minified code:
 ```
-D3D5+U*D3D5-^d.
+3 5+U*3 5-^d.
 ```

 And below is the explained version:
 ```
-D3 // Push 3 to the stack.
+3 // Push 3 to the stack.

+  // NOP for delineation

-D5 // Push 5 to the stack.
+5 // Push 5 to the stack.

 +  // Pop off two values on the stack, add them together, and
    //   push the result back on the stack, giving us 8.